BouvetStockholmAB/sv/README.md

   This is the pages of the generated site.

-### Build for distribution
+### Build and deploy

 `$ gulp build`

-- Builds minified files for production to ./dist directory.
+- Builds minified JS- and CSS files for production to ./assets directory.
-- Commit and push to GitHub or upload to SiteVision file storage depending on where your metadata is pointing.

-`$ gulp build --rev`

-- Builds minified files for production to ./dist directory with timestamp in file name.
+Deploy by committing and pushing to GitHub Pages.